camunda/blog.camunda.org/content/post/2018/04/camunda-bpm-790-alpha4-released.md

 ```
 As you can see a new batch is created which will asynchronously execute the desired modification in separate job.
 For more information please check the [User Guide](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-instance-modification/#asynchronous-modification-of-a-process-instance) in the docs.

-## History cleanup in multiple threads
+## History Cleanup in Multiple Threads

-By defining configuration parameter `historyCleanupDegreeOfParallelism` you can now make historic data to be removed faster.
+Now you can make historic data to be removed faster by By defining the configuration parameter `historyCleanupDegreeOfParallelism`.
 This parameter defines how many history cleanup jobs will be created by the engine.
 Allowed values are between 1 (default) and 8.
-With the appropriate configuration of job executor, these jobs may be executed in parallel, speeding up the history cleanup process.
+With the appropriate [configuration](https://docs.camunda.org/manual/7.8/reference/deployment-descriptors/tags/job-executor/) of the job executor, these jobs may be executed in parallel, speeding up the history cleanup process.

-## Camunda Wildfly Swarm community extention
+## Camunda Wildfly Swarm Community Extention

 In case you're using [Wildfly Swarm](http://wildfly-swarm.io/) to build your application, the new community extension is now available to easily include Camunda Engine and/or
 Web applications to Wildfly Swarm projects.
 Please check the project on [GitHub](https://github.com/camunda/camunda-bpm-wildfly-swarm).

 ## What's Next?

-The next minor version is scheduled for the end of May and our team is already working on it.
+Next month we will release a minor version.
+It is scheduled for the end of May and our team is already working on it.
+Finalising larger features and clearing the backlog are the clear focus.

-Here is a highlight if you want to know what the team is preparing for the next releases:

-* Next Feature 1
-* Next Feature 2

 You can also find out more details if you check out our [roadmap](https://camunda.com/learn/community/#roadmap).